FranckSiyapze/dropdown_select_sfd/README.md

 # DROPDOWN SELECT SFD
-A flutter package for dropdown select
+A flutter package for dropdown select!
 <img src="https://siyapze-franck.ca/screen.png" width="240"/>
 ## Install
 1: Import the plugin using
 ```dart
  import 'package:dropdown_select_sfd/select.dart';
 ```
 2: Initialize your list.
 You can initialize it in the iniState or in any other way you like.
 ```dart